 How are Modern Landfills More Sustainable?

-There’s been a lot of change in how landfills work in recent times.
+There’s been a lot of recent changes in how landfills work.
 It has improved from the filthy trash heaps of the past to enhancing sustainability and reducing environmental impact.
 Here are some examples of how they are achieving this goal.

 Waste to Energy